Edward How (cricketer)

-Edward Joseph How (16 May 1974 – 28 March 2012) was an English first-class cricketer, banker and educator.
+Edward Joseph How (16 May 1974 – 28 March 2012) was an English first-class cricketer, banker, and educator.

-How was born at Amersham in May 1974.
-He was educated at Dr Challoner's Grammar School, before going up to Gonville and Caius College, Cambridge.
+How was born in Amersham in May 1974.
+He was educated at Dr. Challoner's Grammar School before going up to Gonville and Caius College, Cambridge.
 While studying at Cambridge, he played first-class cricket for Cambridge University Cricket Club between 1995 and 1997, making fourteen appearances.
 A largely ineffective left-arm medium-fast bowler against first-class county opponents, he took 13 wickets at an average of 88.07.
 His one bowling performance of note came against Kent in 1997, with figures of 5 for 59.
-He also played football for Cambridge University A.F.C., gaining a football blue.
+He also played football for Cambridge University A.F.C., earning a football blue.

-After graduating from Cambridge, How worked in the City of London for Deutsche Bank, becoming a vice-president at the bank.
+After graduating from Cambridge, How worked in the City of London for Deutsche Bank, becoming a vice president at the bank.
 He then changed careers, becoming a chemistry teacher at Charterhouse School, where he also coached cricket and football.
 How was killed in an off-piste skiing accident at Val-d'Isère in France on 28 March 2012, having fallen 200 m to his death.
 He was survived by his wife and child.